 - Sales have increased as customers can easily add optional extras and increase their average spend without having to catch the attention of a server.

-And having done all that (thirsty) work, we can confirm that ordering some drinks via the iPad menu is a wee bit cool and very easy.
+And having done all that (thirsty) work, we can confirm that ordering some drinks via the iPad menu is pretty slick and very easy.
 Some might say too easy.